algotrade-course/Group7/README.md

 ## Data collection

-- The tick price and quantity of VN30F1M are collected from Algotrade database using SQL queries.
+- The tick price and quantity of VN30F1M are collected from a private database using SQL queries, then was uploaded to a public Google Drive link.
-- The file query.py contains the function to get the data and save the data to a csv file at the path <DATA_PATH>/data/data.csv
+- The file query.py contains the function to download the data from the Google Drive link and save it to a csv file at the path <DATA_PATH>/data/data.csv

 **Figure 1: Full Data Graph**